 From a construction perspective, a technique that is growing in popularity for student housing and other forms of affordable living is modular construction, because of its ability to rapidly respond to accommodation needs.
 Rather than waiting a year or more for a desperately needed facility to be built through conventional methods, a modular structure can be constructed, installed and opened to residents up to 50 per cent faster, with no reduction in quality.

-For off-campus locations, Horizon North’s permanent structures offer investment opportunities in modular student housing for public or private sector entities.
+For off-campus locations, NRB’s permanent structures offer investment opportunities in modular student housing for public or private sector entities.
 The shortened construction timeframe creates opportunity to quickly capitalize on, and begin generating revenue from, locations which lend themselves to use by post-secondary students through proximity to campus or mass transit.
 Whether multi-family living or laneway homes, our buildings are designed to fit the fabric of their surrounding community and remain in place for decades.

 For post-secondary institutions looking at on-campus housing solutions, our permanent structures provide a fit and finish that is virtually indistinguishable from the site-built structures that prevail on campuses today.
 They offer a place where students can make the memories that are critical to the university and college experience.